igorskyflyer/igorskyflyer/activities.md

-# 📋 Activities
+# ⏳ Timeline

-> This document serves as an archive of major activities over the years regarding _Igor Dimitrijević's_ (`igorskyflyer`) technical journey, open-source commitment, and contributions.
+> This document serves as an archive of events over the years regarding _Igor Dimitrijević's_ (`igorskyflyer`) technical journey, education, open-source commitment, and contributions.

 <br>